-If you have a good strategy, the right budget and an experienced PPC specialist on your side, Google AdWords can deliver incredible results.
+If you have a good strategy, the right budget and an experienced PPC specialist on your side, Google Ads can deliver incredible results.

 If you play your cards right you can depend on a swift ROI and you can look forward to excellent results in the short-term and good long-term business growth.

 On top of this, unlike other forms of digital marketing (like SEO and social media), Google Ads is completely transparent.
 Thanks to some powerful tracking tools, you’ll know for sure whether your PPC campaign’s benefitting your bottom line.

 Is Google Ads Worth It?

 The level of targeting it offers is phenomenal.
 And it’s only getting better for small businesses with the introduction of tools like Custom Intent Audiences.

 If you do it right you can ensure your ads will only be seen by people who are actively looking for your products or services.

 It gets better: Link your Google Ads account to your Google Analytics account and you can see how potential customers behave once they reach your site.
 In this way you’ll be able to optimise the entire sales funnel – from initial search to final conversion!

 A well-managed Google Ads account is a lean, mean, conversion-boostin’ machine.